 Prospective students may apply to CA at any grade level.
-Each year, we don’t know how many openings we will have until after reenrollment in February.
-Major entry points, when we add a new section to each grade, are at Pre-Kindergarten, Kindergarten, 1st Grade, 6th Grade, and 9th Grade.
+Each year, we know how many openings we will have after re-enrollment is completed in February.
+Major entry points, when we add a new section to each grade, are Pre-Kindergarten, Kindergarten, Third Grade, Sixth Grade, and Ninth Grade.

 We are looking for students who ask questions, who love to read, who work well with others, who express themselves in creative ways, who are respected by their teachers and peers, who are interested in playing athletics, and who love to learn and problem solve.
 Our goal is to help shape students into people that will contribute to their communities in productive and interesting ways.